-Bacterial vaginosis is a common cause of abnormal vaginal discharge and malodour in women of reproductive age.
+Bacterial vaginosis is a common cause of abnormal vaginal discharge and malodour in women.
 Some women have identical findings on vaginal wet mount and culture but do not have any symptoms.

 Bacterial vaginosis is not sexually transmitted or contagious.
 It was previously referred to as nonspecific vaginitis.

 Who gets bacterial vaginosis?

 Bacterial vaginosis affects women of reproductive age.
 Similar laboratory findings are common in postmenopausal women.

 Bacterial vaginosis is due to a disturbance of normal bacterial equilibrium (or microbiome) in the vagina.
 Lactobacilli are usually the most common bacteria in the vagina.
 In bacterial vaginosis, there is an overgrowth of other bacteria, especially Gardnerella, Bacteroides, Peptostreptococci and Mobilunculus species.
 These are anaerobic bacteria, that is, they grow in the absence of oxygen.

 Predisposing factors for bacterial vaginosis include recent use of broad spectrum antibiotics, decreased oestrogen production (eg, post-menopause), intrauterine device (IUD) and an increased number of sexual partners.
 It is associated with elevated pH > 4.5 within the vagina.

 What are the clinical features of bacterial vaginosis?

 The odour of the creamy white foamy discharge is the most common complaint in bacterial vaginosis, with a positive "whiff" test (malodour).
 The vulva and vagina are not inflamed and any vaginal burning or itching should be explained by another cause of vaginitis, especially aerobic vaginitis.
 The discharge can cause mild irritation of the skin around the vagina.